 Pikemen

-Overview: Pieces are warriors with long spears known as "Pikes."
-Each turn a Pikeman may charge in the direction he is pointing and then reorient his pike in a different direction, including straight up for defense.
+In Pikemen, pieces are warriors with long spears.
+Each turn, a Pikeman may change in the direction he is pointing and then orient his pike in any direction, including straight up for defense.
 The player who captures a number of enemy Pikemen first wins.

 • Tallest player starts.
 Play proceeds clockwise from this player.